Persdre/Persdre/README.md

 ### Hi there, I am Qian!

 - I am currently keeping work-life balance.
 - I am reviewing music theory.
-I Hope to become a original musician after this summer.
+I hope to become a original musician after this summer.
 - How to reach me: to see my website.